lxvm/AutoBZ.jl/paper/paper.md

 optical properties of these solids is calculating Brillouin-zone (BZ) integrals to obtain quantities such as the dielectric function, the density of states, and the Hall conductivity.
+-->

+In the past, most electronic structure software packages in general, but in particular those compatible with Wannier90 including Refs. [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016] have been restricted to using uniform integration grids despite the fact the BZ integrands may be nearly singular in certain regions of the BZ.
-Often the details of the electronic structure may very sensitively control the resonant features of these observable quantities, which makes it crucial that this final step in many material-realistic calculations be as accurate as possible and reflect underlying theoretical predictions [@kratzerBasicsElectronicStructure2019].
+Often the details of the electronic structure very sensitively control the features of the computed observables, which makes it crucial that this step be as accurate as possible in material-realistic calculations. ~~and reflect underlying theoretical predictions [@kratzerBasicsElectronicStructure2019]~~.
-Most existing BZ integration libraries that compute the optical conductivity, including Refs.
-[@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016],
-are restricted to using uniform integration grids despite the fact the conductivity integrand may be nearly singular at resonances.
-In practice, this means integration grids must become very dense to attain good accuracy and quickly become time or memory-limited even for modest problems.
+In practice, this means integration grids must become very dense to attain good accuracy and quickly become time or memory-limited even for modest problems, especially in regimes of low temperature characterized by low scattering rates.
+Furthermore, to ensure the data is well converged users had to perform tedious convergence tests or sacrifice accuracy when calculations are otherwise hindered by limited computational resources.
-Our work employs automatic and adaptive integration algorithms that provide the confidence to perform accurate response function calculations with enough speed to access energy scales that were previously intractable.
+Our work employs automatic and adaptive integration algorithms that provide the confidence to perform accurate calculations of observables, including e.g. the density of states, transport and optical conductivity, with enough speed to access energy scales that were previously intractable.
+The two main benefits of our algorithms are the following: first, it completely removes the necessity to perform convergence tests by returning the correct result within a user-specified error tolerance.
+Second, it enables researchers to delve into a regime of low scattering rates that has previously been obscured by limited computational resources.
+These advancements are crucial for the development of next-generation methods, e.g. machine learning and high throughput screening of materials properties, or new quantum impurity solvers operating at low temperature.

 # Design principles